Tools of the Trade: The Avalung

 Photo – Reuben Krabbe

 But what if you do get caught in a slide?
 Sure, we try and avoid it, but with increased mileage comes increased exposure and some would say that inevitably, you will go for a ride at some point in your recreational or professional career in the mountains.
-What tools are out there to protect us from the worst case scenario?
-There’s your beacon, shovel and probe, which have only changed marginally over the last few years and are the absolute bare minimum if you’re heading out there.
-But there are other tools that have been developed in the last ten to fifteen years that have proven to increase your chances of survival in the event of a slide.
-Two of those tools, the airbag system and the Avalung, have both proven themselves, in different ways, to be real life savers.
+What tools are out there to protect us from the worst-case scenario?
+There’s your beacon, shovel, and probe, which have only changed marginally over the last few years and are the absolute bare minimum if you’re heading out there.
+But other tools have been developed in the last ten to fifteen years that have proven to increase your chances of survival in the event of a slide.
+Two of those tools, the airbag system, and the Avalung, have both proven themselves, in different ways, to be real-life savers.

 The ABS pack in action – Definitely a life saver